Who needs to have a TB test?

 What is this TB Hold all about?

 Tuberculosis, or TB, is a bacterial infection that was once a major cause of death in the United States.
-Active TB targets the lungs primarily, and also attacks other vital organs such as the kidneys.
+Active TB targets the lungs primarily, but also attacks other vital organs such as the kidneys.

-With the diverse population we have on campus and the rapid rate at which an infection can spread, it is necessary for us to have programs like this in place to avoid a serious outbreak that could be detrimental to our campus.
+With the diverse population we have on campus and the rapid rate at which an infection can spread, it is necessary for us to have TB screening programs like this in place to avoid a serious outbreak that could be detrimental to our campus.

 How is TB transmitted?

 TB is transmitted person to person through tiny air droplets.
-Someone with active TB spreads TB by coughing, sneezing, speaking, or singing when others are nearby.
+Someone with Active TB spreads TB by coughing, sneezing, speaking, or singing when others are nearby.

-People with active TB will most likely transmit the infection to people they spend the most time with: family members, coworkers, roommates, and friends.
+People with Active TB will most likely transmit the infection to people they spend the most time with: family members, coworkers, roommates, and friends.

 What are the symptoms?